awhfahim/Mini-ORM/README.md

 ## Contact

-If you have any questions, feel free to open an issue or contact the repository owner.
+If you have any questions, feel free to open an issue or contact me on this mail address fahimhasan314@gmail.com.

 ---